-Clients who prefer to work with certain designers, usually after selecting at least one of their designs through the contest process, can opt for one-on-one projects (direct, private orders) starting at $149.
+Clients who prefer to work with particular designers can opt for one-on-one projects (direct, private orders) starting at $149 after Crowdspring’s cut.
 No matter how you submit, you must forfeit the copyright for any client-accepted design.

-Many established freelancers shun Craigslist, which does have a reputation for accepting dubious listings.
-While it’s possible to report potentially illegal postings and scams (after the fact), there’s no onsite framework for evaluating integrity.
-For freelancers confident enough to wade through some scammy, spammy solicitations, Craigslist is a useful resource.
+Many established freelancers shun Craigslist, which has a reputation for accepting dubious listings.
+While you can report potentially illegal postings and scams after the fact, there’s no on-site framework for evaluating integrity.
+But for freelancers confident enough to wade through some spammy solicitations, Craigslist is a useful resource.

 Unlike some other platforms, listings are sorted by geographical region, which facilitates face-to-face contact between independent workers and their clients.
-With low listing costs, it’s also a favored fulfillment tool for smaller or one-off employers, such as individuals needing an editor or ghostwriter, or boutique marketing firms that need a logo designed or white paper researched.
+With low listing costs, it’s also a favored fulfillment tool for smaller or one-off employers, such as individuals needing an editor or ghostwriter or boutique marketing firms that need someone to design a logo or research a white paper.

-Clients bear Craigslist’s job-posting costs – which are $75 each in the San Francisco market, $45 in the Boston area, and anywhere from $0 to $50 in most other markets.
+Clients bear Craigslist’s job-posting costs, which range from $10 in smaller markets to $75 in larger, higher-demand markets like San Francisco and Boston.
 It is completely free for freelancers to use, but they use it at their own risk.
 Craigslist doesn’t hold funds in escrow or offer dispute resolution services.

-As an aggregator of media-related content and educational resources, MediaBistro offers two main employment platforms for writers, editors, developers, and other professionals in the industry: a traditional job posting board (billed as “the number one job posting board for the media industry”) and a freelance marketplace.
+As an aggregator of media-related content and educational resources, Mediabistro offers two employment platforms for writers, editors, developers, and other professionals in the industry: a traditional job posting board and a freelance marketplace.
 The former includes temporary, part-time, and full-time jobs.
 The employer pays for listings, with no cost for applicants.
-However, many of these traditional jobs are location-specific, with the bulk clustered in media centers such as New York, Los Angeles, and Washington, D.C.
+However, many of these traditional jobs are location-specific, with the bulk clustered in media centers such as New York City, Los Angeles, and Washington, D.C.

-LinkedIn ProFinder is a freelance talent marketplace operated by LinkedIn, the social media giant.
+LinkedIn ProFinder is a freelance talent marketplace operated by social media giant LinkedIn.
 It’s free for freelancers, known as Pros, to get started, though there is an application process that requires you to make a convincing case for your expertise and experience in one of ProFinder’s core verticals: software development, IT services, design, writing and editing, marketing, business consulting, legal, financial services, accounting, coaching, real estate, photography, insurance, home improvement, administrative, events, and wellness.

-ProFinder reviews prospective Pros’ applications within two business days, returning an up-or-down decision.
+ProFinder reviews prospective Pros’ applications within two business days.
 If you’re denied, you’ll receive feedback on how to make your application more compelling next time.
 If you’re approved, you’ll be invited to flesh out your ProFinder profile, which is distinct from your main LinkedIn profile.